mattcar15/bambu-connect/README.md

-# BambuPy - Python Library for Bambu Lab Printers
+# Bambu-Connect - Python Library for Bambu Lab Printers

 ## Overview
-BambuPy is a Python library designed to provide an easy and intuitive way to interact with Bambu Lab Printers.
+Bambu-Connect is a Python library designed to provide an easy and intuitive way to interact with Bambu Lab Printers.
 The goal of this project is to simplify the process of monitoring printers, sending print jobs, watching camera feeds, and performing other operations for users of Bambu Lab Printers.
 This library encapsulates the complexity of direct device communication, offering a user-friendly interface for various printer-related tasks.

 ## Features
 - **Printer Status Monitoring**: Retrieve real-time status information from your printer, including temperatures, print progress, and more.